khgiddon/khgiddon.github.io/_posts/2022-06-17-riddler_urn.md

 ---
 layout: post
-title: An urn and balls problem at the Riddler
+title: A twist on an urn problem at The Riddler
 ---

 Over at FiveThirtyEight, this week's [Riddler Classic](https://fivethirtyeight.com/features/can-you-switch-a-digit/) question truly is a "classic" varietal: a problem about drawing colored balls selected from an urn.
 We are told: